-And that’s because many customer service teams aren’t actually working to serve their customers.
+And that’s because many customer service teams aren’t actually working together with marketing and sales to serve their customers.
 Instead, customer service organizations treat cases like numbers and not as people.
-Customers are forced to use long forms and complicated phone trees to get the help they need instead of using the communication channels they prefer.
+As a result, clients are forced to use long forms and complicated phone trees to get the help they need instead of using their preferred communication channels.

 And worst of all, customers aren’t empowered to succeed.
 Instead, they receive one-off answers to questions and not the tools to develop a growth strategy.

 Helping your clients to become better helps your company, too.
 In fact, in a recently published research, HubSpot found that companies that prioritized customer success were also growing in revenue. ”Successful companies” means “happy customers” because happy customers grow your business faster than sales and marketing by telling friends and family and, eventually, referring to new, loyal customers.